 The Mondavis are the founders and benefactors behind COPIA: The American Center for Wine, Food, and the Arts; and are founding supporters of the Napa Valley Opera House restoration project and the Oxbow School, a new art school in Napa.
 Mrs. Mondavi also started several music festivals in the Valley.

-Founded in 1882, Pacific Union College is a fully accredited four-year college, located in California's Napa Valley.
+Founded in 1882, Pacific Union College is an accredited four-year college, located in California's Napa Valley.
 Affiliated with the Seventh-day Adventist Church, PUC offers a Christ-centered experience to approximately 1,400 students.
 PUC's overall program is ranked in the top tier of Western regional baccalaureate colleges by U.S. News & World Report.

 More than 200 students, faculty, and staff are involved in music arts at PUC as majors, members of a music group, or through private study.
 In addition, people of all ages from the Napa Valley participate in music programs and lessons through the Paulin Center for the Creative Arts, started by professor Noah Paulin in the early 1900s.
 Over the years, hundreds of musicians from the greater Napa community have studied with instructors from the Paulin Center for the Creative Arts.